manufacturist/carpooling-with-neighbours/README.md

 ## Setup

-To get started, you’ll need to decide whether to use a personal Google account or a secondary account.
-Note that emails will be sent using your email address, with a plus address (`YOUR_EMAIL+carpooling@gmail.com`).
+To get started, you’ll need to decide whether to use a personal Google account or a secondary one.
+Note that emails will be sent using your email address, using plus addressing (`your-email+carpooling@gmail.com`).

 To install:
 * The easiest way is to copy the public project from [Google Apps Script](https://script.google.com/home) into your account